Ketamine Assisted Psychotherapy (KAP)

 Below is more information about KAP to help you navigate if it may be a good fit for you.

-• Your preparation sessions will cover ways to mitigate difficult experiences and, during your dosing session, Dr. Kelly is there, in part, to offer reassurance and support in the event of any kind of distress that may arise.
+• Your preparation sessions will cover ways to mitigate difficult experiences and during your dosing session, Dr. Kelly is there to offer reassurance, support, and observation in the event of any kind of distress that may arise.

-• These unpleasant events are uncommon; however, in your preparation and integration sessions, we will discuss reframing a “bad trip” and explore the lessons that can be learned from a challenging experience.
+• These unpleasant events are uncommon; however, in your preparation and integration sessions, we will discuss reframing a “bad trip” and explore the lessons that can be learned from a challenging experience should this occur.

 1. Intake appointment with Dr. Kelly: